spe-uob/2021-ARReshare/README.md

 # AR Reshare App

-### An augmented-reality enabled application allowing people to share the goods, gifts and food they no longer need or want.
+### An augmented-reality enabled application allowing people to share the goods and gifts they no longer need or want.

 The app allows a contributor to list an item they would like to share for free along with their postcode.
 A consumer can either search for an item or they can find items in their local area via an Augmented Reality interface.
 The consumer can then get in touch with the contributor and arrange a pickup.
 This project was developed by a team of **University of Bristol** students in collaboration with **Durham University**.